jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/qes/qes.rst

 4. Role name - this is a role that will be assigned to fill this field
 5. Placeholder - this text will be shown inside the field before it is filled in (can be left empty; field`s name will be used instead)
 6. Qualified - this attribute specifies if signature will be qualified
-7. Required stamp - this attribute specifies if stamp will be required for signing
+7. Signature and stamp are required - this attribute specifies if both signature and stamp will be required for signing
 8. TIN (becomes editable if there are other fields in the template) - this attribute restricts signing process for everyone except a person with TIN code specified in field selected below
 9. Document (appears if TIN is enabled) - document where TIN field is placed
 10. TIN field (appears if TIN is enabled) - field which will be used for TIN check